Emotional manipulation is a type of psychological warfare using subtle, often covert tactics to control or exploit your emotions.

 Here is an example:

-The manipulator makes you fearful to keep you on your toes
+The manipulator makes you fearful to increase his control

 When you’re fearful you’re less resourceful, needier, and easier to control.